Looking for year round homeschooling ideas? Add some fun studies to your January homeschool lessons with these units, printables, books, and more.

 January 16 is Appreciate a Dragon Day.
 Last year, Emma and I listened to How to Train Your Dragon.
 You could read that one or another dragon book today.

 January 18 is Martin Luther King Jr’s Birthday.
 Read a biography or two about Martin Luther King.
 Let your students record what they’ve learned on this month’s notebooking page.
 Then, choose one or more of the activities below to celebrate:

 Use apples to demonstrate that even though we’re different on the outside, we’re all the same on the inside.

 You could do a similar activity with eggs.

 January 19 is National Popcorn Day.
 This would be my son’s favorite holiday!
 He could eat popcorn every day if I would let him.

-- Print out these fun penguin activity pages.
+• Print out these fun penguin handwriting pages.